ssoloff/ifmap/README.md

 ### JDK

-IFMap currently targets Java 6.
-To avoid incompatible boot classpath warnings during compilation, JDK 6 must be available during the build.
-Define the project property `JDK6_HOME` to point to the location of your local JDK 6 installation using any of the methods described [here](https://docs.gradle.org/current/userguide/build_environment.html).
+IF Map currently targets Java 7.
+Therefore, it should be built using JDK 7 to avoid incompatible boot classpath warnings during compilation.
+Ensure `JAVA_HOME` points to your JDK 7 installation, for example:

+    $ export JAVA_HOME=~/Programs/jdk1.7.0_80

+Also ensure this JDK appears before any other JDK in `PATH`:

+    $ export PATH=$JAVA_HOME/bin:$PATH

 [travis-image]: https://travis-ci.org/ssoloff/ifmap.svg?branch=master
 [travis-link]: https://travis-ci.org/ssoloff/ifmap